 With a new coach, a new front office, and at least four promising new players, the Nuggets’ 2013–14 season is certain to be a roller coaster ride of transition.
 We mined the history books and picked the brains of local analysts—and of the Nuggets’ new coach himself—to give you an insider’s look at the franchise’s past, present, and future.

-Little known facts about some of your favorite Denver players.
+- What are some little known facts about some of your favorite Denver players?

 - A history of basketball in Denver.